 Recent Research Highlights

-Yoon, K. (forthcoming).
-Diasporic Koreanness in Kim's Convenience.
-In Tanter, Marcy and Park, Moisés (Eds).(2021).
-Here Comes the Flood: Perspectives of Gender, Sexuality, and Stereotype in the Korean Wave.
-Lanham, MD: Lexington Books.
+Yoon, K. (2022).
+Diasporic Koreanness in Kim’s Convenience.
+In Tanter, Marcy and Park, Moisés (Eds.), Here Comes the Flood: Perspectives of Gender, Sexuality, and Stereotype in the Korean Wave.
+Lanham, MD: Lexington Books (Book Chapter) Download the Pre-print version

 The author's recent research articles are available in PUBLICATIONS section (PDFs)